tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 modest, and the forensic benefit is significant.
 A relay with multiple independent baselines that all agree is more likely to be trustworthy; a relay with a single baseline is more exposed.

+Models and baselines trail the field as a matter of course, so a divergence is common and mostly benign; the signal is the one with no change order, no window and no update pending behind it.
+A model entry with no field match, two origins:

+    A GIS ENTRY THAT DOES NOT MATCH THE FIELD ─────────────────────────────────────────
+                    LAGGING UPDATE             │  CORRUPTED MODEL
+    cause           a real change not modelled │  a model edit, field untouched work order      present, change pending    │  none edit timing     a documented change window │  an unusual hour, unexplained

 *Last updated: 13 July 2026*